MBCProject/mbc-markdown/yfaq/README.md

 Malware behaviors and adversary behaviors can overlap because adversaries sometimes use malware to achieve their goals.
 However, MBC only captures behaviors associated with malware *code*.
 In other words, MBC behaviors are identified through analysis of a malware sample's binary code or by observing the malware on a network (or in a disassembler), whereas adversary behaviors may be derived from a variety of indicators on a system or network.

-### Why don't MBC behavior names always match ATT&CK technique names? ###

-MBC maintains a malware, code-oriented perspective, so MBC behavior names will not always match related ATT&CK names (although they usually do).

-### Are different MBC behaviors linked (related) to the same ATT&CK technique? ###

-Yes.
-Sometimes an ATT&CK technique does not provide enough granularity for malware analysis-oriented use cases; therefore, multiple, more granular MBC behaviors may link to the same ATT&CK technique.

-For example, MBC defines separate behaviors for detecting sandboxes ([Sandbox Detection](../anti-behavioral-analysis/sandbox-detection.md)) and virtual machines ([Virtual Machine Detection](../anti-behavioral-analysis/virtual-machine-detection.md)).
-When ATT&CK was updated to include the  [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) technique, which includes detection of virtualization and sandboxes (although not obstruction in the sense of MBC's Dynamic Analysis Evasion behavior), the MBC behaviors were not combined.
-Rather, both were updated to show a relationship to the new ATT&CK technique.

-### Are all behaviors for a malware sample captured in an MBC corpus entry? ###

-A behavior is listed for an sample in the MBC corpus only if an associated analysis report contains a narrative for the behavior or if the behavior is identified by an automated tool.
-For automated tools, the description is taken from the rule name (e.g., "initialize Winsock library" --> "Shamoon initializes a Winsock library").

-While under development, a corpus example may contain a limited number of behaviors (e.g., behaviors of particular interest may be added first).

 ### Are all known IoCs captured in a corpus entry? ###